MadhuSainani/AtliQ-Hardware-s-Sales-and-Finance-Analytics/README.md

 ## Task
 - To Analyze over half a million records of unorganized sales and finance data and develop comprehensive P&L reports for the years 2019, 2020, and 2021.
-- TO Utilize Excel as the primary tool for data analysis and report generation.
+- To Utilize Excel as the primary tool for data analysis and report generation.

 ## Reports
 This project includes the development of diverse reports customized to assist AtliQ's sales and finance teams in making data-driven decisions.
 These reports consist of: